Llyn Foulkes: Life and career

-Llyn Foulkes was a participant and performer at dOCUMENTA (13), Kassel, Germany in 2012 and was the subject of a major retrospective which started in February 2013 at the Hammer Museum in Los Angeles.
+Foulkes was a participant and performer at dOCUMENTA (13), Kassel, Germany, in 2012 and was the subject of a major retrospective which started in February 2013 at the Hammer Museum in Los Angeles.

-The documentary LLYN FOULKES ONE MAN BAND, directed by Tamar Halpern and Chris Quilty, is available on iTunes and Netflix.
+The documentary Llyn Foulkes: One Man Band, directed by Tamar Halpern and Chris Quilty, is available on iTunes and Netflix.
 Llyn Foulkes played a role in the film Your Name Here, also directed by Tamar Halpern.

+In 1979, while teaching painting at Art Center College of Design, Foulks served as a pivotal mentor to students Francis Shishim and Paul Velick, who later formed the performance and conceptual art duo Bob & Bob.
+Providing them with the foundational encouragement, collaborative spirit, and creative inspiration that launched their career.

+Foulkes died on November 21, 2025, at the age of 91.